 Bespoke (independent kitchen company) £6,000 to £15,000+

 Flat pack kitchens from IKEA or B&Q are perfectly fine for most homes.
 They look good, they work, and they last 10 to 15 years with normal use.
 The main difference with rigid units is build quality and the feel of the doors and drawers.
-Bespoke kitchens are for people who want something truly unique or have an awkward shaped room.
+Bespoke kitchens are for people who want something truly unique or have an awkward shaped room that standard sizes cannot accommodate.

 Worktops